Proverbs 22:29 “Do you see a man skillful in his work? He will stand before kings; he will not stand before obscure men..”

 1 Corinthians 10:13 “No temptation has overtaken you except such as is common to man; but God is faithful, who will not allow you to be tempted beyond what you are able, but with the temptation will also make the way of escape, that you may be able to bear it.”

 Knowing where our strength comes from gives us the focus we need when we feel the heat of temptation.
-Trusting the Lord that His way is better while walking in the Word, this brings a steadfast spirit in us that will satisfy our needs and fill up in our flesh all we are lacking.
+Trusting the Lord that His way is better while being guided by His Word brings a steadfast spirit in us that overcomes this world.

 This progression of growth in the life of a believer requires a consistent focus on the prize waiting at the end of the journey.
-The ultimate prize is Jesus Himself, until then, we allow the steady, revelation of God’s mercy to demonstrate His love through us to the world.
+The ultimate prize is Jesus Himself, but until then we must be steadfast in maintaining principles of faithfulness each day of our lives.

 2 Peter 3:14-15 “Wherefore, beloved, seeing that ye look for such things, be diligent that ye may be found of him in peace, without spot, and blameless.
 And account that the longsuffering of our Lord is salvation; even as our beloved brother Paul also according to the wisdom given unto him hath written unto you.”